 \section{Experiments}

-Explanation is notoriously hard to evaluate even for digits and sentiment classification which are generally more intuitive than \emph{explaining response generation}.
-Unlike digit classification (MNIST), which marks the key curves in figures to identify digit numbers, and sentiment analysis, which marks the positive and negative words in text, we focus on identifying the key parts in both input messages and their responses.
-Our move requires an explanation include the interactions of the input and output features.
+Explanation is notoriously hard to evaluate even for digits and sentiment classification which are generally more intuitive than \emph{explaining response generation}. \crr{For digit classification (MNIST), explanations often mark the key curves in figures that can identify digit numbers.
+For sentiment analysis, explanations often mark the positive and negative words in text.
+Unlike them, we focus on identifying the key parts in both input messages and their responses.} Our move requires an explanation include the interactions of the input and output features.